-"People deserve a place that inspires them, challenges them, and offers opportunities to consider the beauty and mysteries of the human experience." -Frederik Meijer
+"People deserve a place that inspires them, challenges them, and offers opportunities to consider the beauty and mysteries of the human experience."

 An ever-changing, exceptional experience.

-At the same time, it provides an amazing opportunity for Meijer Gardens to build on our success—to bring joy to more visitors, to welcome new audiences, to educate more people, to create unique exhibitions, and to offer new and distinct visual experiences all four seasons of the year.
+At the same time, this provides an amazing opportunity for Meijer Gardens to build on our success—to bring joy to more visitors, welcome new audiences, educate more people, create unique exhibitions, and offer new and distinct visual experiences, year-round.

 New Welcome Center

 The 69,000-square-foot LEED certified Welcome Center is a major architectural feature of our campus.
 Our dramatic increase in attendance is the driving force behind it: More than 750,000 people now move through a space originally designed to accommodate an annual attendance of roughly 200,000.
 The new Welcome Center greatly enhances our guests’ arrival, admission and orientation experience.

 The Covenant Learning Center engages learners in new ways and reinforces our commitment as the cultural education go-to place.
 At 20,000 square feet, the new center enhances our programming quality and variety.
 The space promotes interactive learning, fosters creative thinking, integrates technology and supports a wide range of educational offerings.

 As our main campus has grown to 158-acres, tram tours have become a popular feature of the Meijer Gardens guest experience.
 In addition to these guided tours, trams support weddings and other special events.
 The new Cook Transportation Center offers more covered space and accessibility for waiting guests, provides a convenient restroom stop, and houses offices for staff and volunteers.